YunYunFan Garage Kit Guide

 Thinners:

-Cheap can of Lacquer thinner from the big box store for cleaning shit up.
+Cheap can of Lacquer thinner from the big box store for cleaning your airbrush and tools.

-Lighter fuel - Ronsonol or zippo for thinning enamel paints
+Lighter fuel - Ronsonol or zippo for thinning enamel paints.
+Do not use enamel thinner for wiping away enamel paint, it is often too strong.

 Paint 1.jpg